Pelosi hammer attack suspect was in U.S. illegally, immigration officials say

 The detainer is a request to another law enforcement agency to notify ICE before any deportable individual is released from detention so immigration officials "can take custody of that person in a safe and secure setting," the agency says.

-(Reporting by Ted Hesson in Washington; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Daniel Wallis)
+(Reporting by Ted Hesson in Washington; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Daniel Wallis and Sandra Maler)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))